signalfx/lambda-python/README.rst

 You can use this document to add a SignalFx wrapper to AWS Lamba Layers, specifically for Python.

-The SignalFx Python Lambda Wrapper is a wrapper around an AWS Lambda Python function handler, which can be used to instrument execution of the function and send metrics and traces to SignalFx.
+You can use the SignalFx Python Lambda Wrapper to wrap around an AWS Lambda Python function handler, which will allow metrics and traces to be sent to SignalFx.

 Before you begin
 ~~~~~~~~~~~~~~~~~

-* To review a list of supported regions and versions, see [Lamba Layer Versions](https://github.com/signalfx/lambda-layer-versions/blob/master/python/PYTHON.md).
+- To review a list of supported regions and versions, see [Lamba Layer Versions](https://github.com/signalfx/lambda-layer-versions/blob/master/python/PYTHON.md).

-*
+-

 Later